thinktandem/tandem/README.md

   a.
 README.md and project documentation scaffolding
     a. readme
-    b. getting started checklist: things that need ot be setup before we start
+    b. getting started checklist: things that need to be setup before we start
     b. dev docs
     c. project brief
     d. architectureal plan